NishalNT/AI-virtual-Keyboard/README.md

 ___

 ### Steps to Run:
-1.Clone the repo:
+1. Clone the repo:
 ```bash
 https://github.com/NishalNT/AI-virtual-Keyboard.git
 ```
-2.Install the dependencies (`Note`:If it is running on pycharm install the following)
+2. Install the dependencies (`Note`:If it is running on pycharm install the following)
 ```
 mediapipe
 cvzone